Aizu Line: History

 The Aizu Line was constructed between 1927 and 1953 by the Japanese National Railways (JNR) as part of a plan to build a direct line from Aizu-Wakamatsu to Tokyo.
-The Aizu line was the northern section, whilst the Yagan Railway Aizu Kinugawa Line was to be the southern section.
-Despite the Kinugawa line connecting to the Aizu line in 1986, the Aizu Line was deemed an unprofitable secondary line and transferred to a company established by local governments in 1987.
+The Aizu Line was the northern section, whilst the Yagan Railway Aizu Kinugawa Line was to be the southern section.
+Despite the Kinugawa line connecting to the Aizu Line in 1986, the Aizu Line was deemed an unprofitable secondary line and transferred to a company established by local governments in 1987.

-The Aizukōgen-Ozeguchi - Aizu-Tajima section was electrified at 1500 VDC in 1990 to facilitate through-running onto the Kinugawa line.
+The Aizukōgen-Ozeguchi - Aizu-Tajima section was electrified at 1500V DC in 1990 to facilitate through-running onto the Kinugawa line.